Mir Mosharraf Hossain: Early life

 Mir Syed Mosharraf Hossain was born in the village of Lahinipara in Kumarkhali Thana under Kushtia District.
 He spent most of his life at his ancestral Padamdi Nawab Estate in Baliakandi, then part of the erstwhile Faridpur District (now in Rajbari District).
 His widely accepted date of birth is 13 November 1847.
 But some researchers also claim his date of birth is 26 October 1847.
 His father was Nawab Syed Mir Moazzem Hossain, a Bengali Shia Muslim aristocrat and the Zamindar of the Padamdi Nawab Estate.
 His mother Daulatunnesa Begum, was a convert from Hinduism, her own family being a Bengali Hindu Zamindar family.

 Mosharraf Hossain learned Arabic and Persian with a teacher at home and then Bengali at a pathsala.
 He began his formal education at Kushtia School and then studied up to Class V at Krishnanagar Collegiate School.
 He was admitted to Kalighat School in Kolkata but could not complete his studies.
 Mosharraf Hossain began his career looking after his father's landed property.
-Later he served the Faridpur Padamdi Nawab Estate with relative Mir Nadir Hossain the grandfather of Mir Tazrul Hossain, whose son is Mir Muqtadir Hossain, and, in 1885, the Delduar Zamindari Estate.
+Later he served the Faridpur Padamdi Nawab Estate and, in 1885, the Delduar Zamindari Estate.
 He lived in Kolkata from 1903 to 1909.